golang/pkgsite/doc/frontend.md

 ### Building

-If you're modifying any TypeScript code, you must run `devtools/npm.sh run build` for the changes to take effect.
+If you're modifying any TypeScript code, you must run `./all.bash npm run build` for the changes to take effect.
 This script will require Docker to be installed.

 ### Development

-To watch the source files for changes and have them rebuilt automatically you can run `devtools/npm.sh run develop`.
+To watch the source files for changes and have them rebuilt automatically you can run `./all.bash npm run develop`.

 ### Testing

-You can test html and static asset changes by running `devtools/npm.sh test`.
+You can test html and static asset changes by running `./all.bash npm test`.
-This will run the TypeScript type checker, unit tests, and end-to-end tests.
+This will run the TypeScript type checker and unit tests.
-For end-to-end tests to run you must be running the frontend server locally.

 ### Linting

-Lint your changes by running `devtools/npm.sh run lint`.
+Lint your changes by running `./all.bash npm run lint`.
 This will run stylelint and eslint on CSS and TS files in content/static.
-You can autofix some errors by running `devtools/npm.sh run lint -- --fix`.
+You can autofix some errors by running `./all.bash npm run lint -- --fix`.